duongand/coffee-talk/README.md

 ### Summary

-Have you unexpectedely ran into an old acquantiance from school or a previous job?
+Have you unexpectedely ran into an old acquaintance from school or a previous job?
 The best way to catch up with someone is over a nice cup of coffee at a quaint local spot in your city.
 To begin, just create an account with a simple username and four digit password.

 `coffee talk` utilizes websockets to enable bi-directional communication between the client and server.
 In unison with a Postgresql database, messages and active users can be updated accordingly to display on each connected client to the websocket.
 User registration is handled using the database and JWT tokens to securely communicate sensitive information when creating and logging into the account.